Local paths are specified as normal filesystem paths, eg

 treats a bind mount to the same device as being on the same

 NB This flag is only available on Unix based systems.
-On systems where it isn’t supported (eg Windows) it will not appear as an valid flag.
+On systems where it isn’t supported (eg Windows) it will be ignored.

 Here are the standard options specific to local (Local Disk).